 The Enable hardware performance counter support for perf events option CONFIG_HW_PERF_EVENTS.
 CONFIG_HW_PERF_EVENTS is required for kernel versions 3.0 and later.
 If you are using Symmetric MultiProcessing (SMP), enable the Use local timer interrupts option CONFIG_LOCAL_TIMERS.
 If you are running on Linux version 3.12 or later, the CONFIG_LOCAL_TIMERS option is not necessary.

 CPU Power Management

-Optionally enable the CPU Frequency scaling option CONFIG_CPU_FREQ to enable the CPU Freq Timeline view chart, gatord requires kernel version 2.6.38 or greater to enable this chart.
+Optionally enable the CPU Frequency scaling option CONFIG_CPU_FREQ to enable the CPU Freq chart in the Timeline view. gatord requires kernel version 2.6.38 or greater to enable this chart.

 Kernel hacking